jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 199 Agency to maintain register of driver licences
 (1) The Agency must continue and maintain the national register of all driver licences that was established under section 45 of the Transport (Vehicle and Driver Registration and Licensing) Act 1986.
 (2) The national register must show for each driver licence the following information:
-  (a) the holder's full name, address, date of birth, place of birth (if known to the Agency), and signature:
+  (a) the holder's full name, address, gender, date of birth, place of birth (if known to the Agency), and signature:
   (b) the number of the licence:
   (c) the original date of issue of the licence and the date of issue of the current licence:
   (d) the date of expiry of the licence: